brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 - Axis 2: Slice depth

 ## Orientation
-To describe the orientation of 3D brain imaging data in anatomical terms, [brainglobe-space](https://github.com/brainglobe/brainglobe-space) uses a anatomical description of the relative location of **the origin**—the voxel at position [0, 0, 0], which when you open the stack with [napari](https://napari.org/) by default corresponds with the pixel in the upper left corner of the first image in the stack.
+To describe the orientation of 3D brain imaging data in anatomical terms, [brainglobe-space](https://github.com/brainglobe/brainglobe-space) uses an anatomical description of the relative location of **the origin**—the voxel at position [0, 0, 0], which when you open the stack with [napari](https://napari.org/) by default corresponds with the pixel in the upper left corner of the first image in the stack.

 The origin can be described by a three letter string in which each letter corresponds to one of the following **anatomical directions**:
 - posterior (`p`) ↔ anterior (`a`)